 "Playas, they gonna play / And haters, they gonna hate."

 Yes, they're similar, but there's also a finite number of combinations of words in the English language, especially just six words.
-Judge Michael Fitzgerald agreed, and while he favored Swift by dismissing the lawsuit, he couldn't leave without throwing some shade her way.
+Judge Michael Fitzgerald agreed, and while he favoured Swift by dismissing the lawsuit, he couldn't leave without throwing some shade her way.

 "By 2001, American popular culture was heavily steeped in the concepts of players, haters and player-haters..." — ah yes, the title of my thesis — "The concept of actors acting in accordance with their essential nature is not at all creative; it is banal," he said, according to The Guardian.
 "The alleged infringed lyrics are short phrases that lack the modicum of originality and creativity required for copyright protection."